Counseling typically helps bring about change.

 - Unconditional positive regard

 Through acceptance and nonjudgmental behavior, the therapist makes space for the needs of the client and treats them with dignity.
+For more on developing this, we have these Unconditional Positive Regard worksheets, which may prove helpful.

 The counselor shows genuine understanding, even if they disagree with the client.